Otrokovice

 Otrokovice (/cs/; Otrokowitz) is a town in Zlín District in the Zlín Region of the Czech Republic.
 It has about 17,000 inhabitants.
-It lies on the Morava River and is known as an industrial centre, with a tradition in the production of shoes and tyres.
+It lies at the confluence of the Morava and Dřevnice rivers and is known as an industrial centre, with a tradition in the production of shoes and tyres.

 Administrative division

 Otrokovice consists of two municipal parts (in brackets population according to the 2021 census):